Closed - application deadline: 30 September 2022

 Public health care institutions, universities, university-associated institutes, private and public hospitals, and non-governmental not for profit organizations.

-Applicants must be health care providers or researchers with a permanent employment at an eligible institution.
+Applicants must have a permanent employment in the applying eligible institution.
 Applications must be endorsed by the governing body of the institution.
 In case the individual(s) who applied for the grant leaves the institution, the grant as well as the responsibility for completing the project remains with the governing body of the institution.

 Stage 2 applications

-Institutions/organizations that successfully carried out a stage 1 project are eligible to apply for a stage 2 grant.
-The stage 2 projects should build on outcomes, insights and lessons learnt from the stage 1 pilot.
-Stage 2 projects will have a running time of up to three years.
+After completion of a stage 1 project phase, institutions/organizations that successfully carried out a stage 1 project will be eligible to apply for a stage 2 project of considerably larger size and impact requirements.
+The stage 2 projects should build on outcomes, insights and lessons learnt from the stage 1 pilot project.
+Running time will be up to three years.